ytakefuji/covidlag/README.md

 CFR is the proportion of individuals diagnosed with a disease who die from that disease and is therefore a measure of severity among detected cases.

+CFR is a dynamic value depending on the environment, but the current computation of CFR is not accurate.
+Because CFR is deterimined by imprecise estimate, R (reproduction number).
+Unless all individuals are tested several times a day, the number of infected individuals or that of cases is not accurate.

+Although R is not accurate, the peak of a time series infection can be calculated by a curve fitting function.

+In the proposed algorithm, the peak of a time series infection and that of a time series death are calculated by two curve fitting functions.

+The difference between the peak of infection and death indicates a time lag.

+The death rate per infection or case fatality ratio (CFR) can be calculated by dividing the number of peak deaths by the number of peak infections.

 The detailed method is under review.

 Data science is useful to investigate the progression of the pandemic.